 The newest information can always be found on our website www.rme-audio.com, section FAQ, Latest Additions.

 The input signal cannot be monitored in real-time

-• ASIO Direct Monitoring has not been enabled, and/or monitoring has been disabled globally.
+• ASIO Direct Monitoring has not been enabled, and/or monitoring has been disabled globally (for example in TotalMix).

 The 8 ADAT channels don't seem to work